-Most types of elbow pain are caused either by over use or sports injuries.
-Tennis elbow is a common term used to describe elbow pain, otherwise known as lateral epicondylitis, and may be treated with physical therapy and exercise.
+Most types of elbow & wrist pain are caused either by over use or sports injuries.
+Tennis elbow is a common term used to describe elbow pain, otherwise known as lateral epicondylitis, and may be treated with physical therapy.

 A physical therapist can help relieve pain and restore motion and strength to the arm, wrist, fingers, and elbow.
 The therapist can help with recovery as well as injury prevention and future recurrences of tennis elbow.